secretsciencelab/secretcampfire/docs/FAQ.md

 ---

-## How can I have multiple blogs?
+## How can I have multiple `secret campfire` sites?

-First, repeat the steps in the [README](../README.md) for each new blog you want to create.
+First, repeat the steps in the [README](../README.md) for each new `secret campfire` you want to create.

-Then, as you sign in to each of your blogs, `secret campfire` remembers all the blogs you own.
-All your connected blogs appear in a handy menu at the top right of the screen.
-Select the blog you want to browse as, and all your `secret campfire` actions will be performed for your selected blog.
-E.g., if you select your *first blog* from the menu and then click a `Reblog` button on a post, the post will be reblogged to your *first blog*.
+Then, as you sign in to each of your sites, `secret campfire` remembers all the sites you own.
+All your connected sites appear in a handy menu at the top right of the screen.
+Select the `secret campfire` you want to browse as, and all your `secret campfire` actions will be performed for your selected site.
+E.g., if you select your *first site* from the menu and then click a `Reblog` button on a post, the post will be reblogged to your *first site*.

 ---